Code-Institute-Submissions/NikolasKotsikos-NikolasKotsikos-OnlineCV/README.md

 The Contact section form will have <em>JavaScript</em> functionality added in version 1.5.

+A collapsible button will be also implemented in mobile to hide (by default) the sidebar content.

 ## Technologies

 <strong>HTML5</strong> and <strong>CSS3</strong> have been used for the creation of this application.